ericwbailey/ericwbailey.website/source/published/a-proposal-for-new-netflix-content-rating-icons.md

 tags:
   - Design
   - Internet
+attribution: "Thanks to Curtis Wilcox for <a href='https://c.im/@cwilcox808/117157410123161195'>reminding me that Netflix used to use a five point scale</a>."
 share:
   facebookDescription: "A simplified, dejected face exhaling as if it has just endured something bad."
   twitterDescription: "A simplified, dejected face exhaling as if it has just endured something bad."